HackyCoder0951/focus_hub/docs/implementation/CONCLUSION_FUTURE_BIBLIOGRAPHY.md

 - **Enhanced Security and Privacy:**
   - Continuously update security protocols, implement two-factor authentication, and provide users with granular privacy controls.
 Regular security assessments and transparent data policies will build trust and protect user information.

+- **Notification Features:**
+  - While notification functionality (such as in-app and email notifications) has been implemented in the current version, it is not yet fully operational or reliable.
+Future work will focus on ensuring robust, real-time notification delivery for all critical user actions (e.g., new messages, comments, mentions, admin alerts).
+Plans include improving the notification system's reliability, adding support for push notifications on web and mobile, and providing users with granular control over notification preferences.
+Enhanced notification features will significantly improve user engagement and responsiveness across the platform.

 ---

 ## Bibliography